Skip to content

 Request Progress Not Advancing

-Cause: Data Exporter pod killed by liveness check due to too many concurrent requests.
-This prevents all Redshift stored procedures from executing.
+Cause: Data Exporter pod terminated due to too many concurrent requests, preventing export operations from completing.

 Resolution:

-4. Request the user to rerun the export with the same start and end time
+4. Resubmit the export request with the same start and end time range

-• Post Monitoring — Upstream ETL service that maintains the Redshift schemas Data Exporter reads from
+• Post Monitoring — Upstream ETL service that maintains the warehouse schemas Data Exporter reads from

 • Batch Ingestion — Manages reference data that Data Exporter may export; responsible for compressed field generation